dotnet/AspNetCore.Docs/aspnet/web-api/overview/hosting-aspnet-web-api/use-owin-to-self-host-web-api.md

 [!code-csharp[Main](use-owin-to-self-host-web-api/samples/sample1.cs)]

-## Add a Web API Controller
+## Add a Web API controller

 Next, add a Web API controller class.
-In Solution Explorer, right click the project and select **Add** / **Class** to add a new class.
+In Solution Explorer, right-click the project and select **Add** / **Class** to add a new class.
 Name the class `ValuesController`.

 Replace all of the boilerplate code in this file with the following:

 [!code-csharp[Main](use-owin-to-self-host-web-api/samples/sample2.cs)]

-## Start the OWIN Host and Make a Request Using HttpClient
+## Start the OWIN Host and make a request with HttpClient

 Replace all of the boilerplate code in the Program.cs file with the following:

 [!code-csharp[Main](use-owin-to-self-host-web-api/samples/sample3.cs)]

-## Running the Application
+## Run the application

 To run the application, press F5 in Visual Studio.
 The output should look like the following: